Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/URL-Enrichment/readme.md

 ## For each malicious URL received from the incident
  - Checks if the URL is blocked by any of the networks of the organization.
+    - If URL is allowed by the network, then incident comment is created saying URL is allowed.
     - If URL is blocked by the network, then incident comment is created saying URL is blocked.
-    - If URL is allowed by the network, then incident comment is created saying URL is allowed.
     - If URL is not blocked by network and not part of the network, then incident comment is created saying URL not found.
-    - Incident Comment from all the cases are combined.
+ - Add incident Comment from all the cases.

 ## Incident Comment
 ![meraki](./Images/IncidentCommentLight.jpg)